leafranger/Player-Clan-Finder/README.md

 ## Overview

-**Player Clan Finder** is a command-line tool designed to help users find which clan a specific Roblox player belongs to.
+**Player Clan Finder** is a command-line tool designed to help users find which clan in Pet Simulator 99 a specific Roblox player belongs to.
 It retrieves data from the BigGames API to identify clans and their members, and checks if a given user is part of any clan.
 Works up to the 1000th clan (can be changed in the code)